aivalli/macheck/README.md

 + First, (fork and or) clone the repo.
 + Run the docker build on the Dockerfile in the repo.
 + Run and attach to the container.
-+ Go to the source and run the python script with a (valid) mac address as an argument..
++ Go to the source and run the python script with a (valid) mac address as an argument.

 # (simple) Usage